 2008 – 2014

 The debut logo featured many decorative elements and had a Gothic design.
 The style of the inscription, its design, and the amazing golden ampersand, which resembled the silhouette of a fairy-tale dragon, contributed to this.
 The letters were capitalized, accented with the first “D,” so that visually they formed the abbreviation D&D. The ends of the letters “E,” “D,” “R,” and “A” had pointed serifs that resembled spades.
 The letter “S” had a serif only at the bottom.
 The letter “O” had a vertical rhombus in the middle.
-The letters were painted in disturbing colors – raging flames with yellow tongues of fire at the bottom.
+The letters were painted in disturbing colors, with raging flames and yellow tongues of fire at the bottom.
 This brutal and massive logo brilliantly conveyed the energy of the game, its concept, and its story.
 Between the words was a narrow band that resembled a sharp blade.

 2014 – today